Phonics is popular but there are critics who challenge its benefits. Find out the most common concerns about phonics and see our evaluations of them.

 If you would like to learn more about research on the effectiveness of phonics, see our article ‘Is Phonics the Best Way to Teach a Child to Read?’

-Click on this link if you would like to know how to teach phonics to your child.
+Click on the following link if you would like to know how to teach phonics to your child.

 - Letters and Sounds: Principles and Practice of High Quality Phonics, page 2, Department for Education and Skills, Primary National Strategy (2007).